-Hill's Yew is a dense multi-stemmed evergreen shrub with a shapely oval form.
+Ward's Yew is a dense multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and can be pruned at anytime.
 It has no significant negative characteristics.